 - Jewish values help guide our behavior and inform our choices. - Our lives are journeys marked with events from the Jewish lifecycle. - Every Jew should have knowledge of the modern State of Israel and the history of the land.

-Other Fifth Grade Reminders:
+Other Fourth/Fifth Grade Reminders:

-- Participate in your class's Tzedakah project. - Attend as many monthly Family Services as possible throughout the year. - Save the date for your Family Service.
-Date TBD - Fifth Grade Parents: Attend B'nai Mitzvah Preparation Meeting and select Bar or Bat Mitzvah date.
+- Participate in school wide Tzedakah project. - Attend as many monthly Family Services as possible throughout the year. - Save the date for your Family Service.
+Date: January 2023

 Sixth Grade Class